Durian: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Health Benefits of Durian

 The macronutrients, vitamins, minerals, and bioactive substances make up durian’s nutritional profile.
 Dietary fibers are abundant in durian and are crucial for metabolic and intestinal health.
 Its high vitamin content, especially vitamin C, has powerful antioxidant qualities that are essential for the immune system and cellular health.
-Potassium levels are also present in durian, which promote cardiovascular health by controlling blood pressure.
+Potassium levels are also present in durian, which promote cardiovascular health by controlling pressure.

 Additionally, durian has a high concentration of phenolic components, such as flavonoids, anthocyanins, and tannins, which contribute to its anti-inflammatory, antibacterial, and antioxidant effects.
 Recent research has shed light on these bioactive chemicals’ potential anti-cancer abilities.
 For instance, research shows that durian extract is able to stop the spread of numerous cancer types, although more testing is required to confirm this.